China pulls workers from Syria, seeks Libya compensation

 "So we are negotiating with the Libyan government, we hope that the Libyan government can actually begin compensation for these projects in accordance with international norms."

-China was evaluating security in Libya, he said, but did not deem it safe enough for work on the projects to resume.
+China is evaluating the security situation in Libya, he said, but does not yet deem it safe enough for work on Chinese projects to resume.

-China's growing appetite for resources and Chinese firms' competitiveness in overseas road, dam and construction tenders has exposed its workers to dangers when they go overseas.
+China's growing appetite for resources and Chinese firms' competitiveness in overseas road, dam and construction tenders has made its workers more vulnerable to threats.

-In January, 29 Chinese workers were kidnapped and one killed by rebels in Sudan.
+In January, 29 Chinese workers were kidnapped and one killed by rebels in Sudan, as part of their dispute with the Khartoum government.

 In recent years, Chinese workers have also been targeted in Egypt, Niger and Pakistan, among other countries.